-Last year, most of my students’s work in their journals was excellent.
+Last year, most of my students’ work in their journals was excellent.

 This week I learned how our bodies produce sperm and egg cells, and how that process is the reason why we are all different, physically and mentally.
-The DNA of our parents cross over to create hybrid DNA that creates genetic variation in everybody.
-The only 2 truly identical possible people would be identical twins, because they were both born from the same zygote.
+The DNA of our parents crosses over to create hybrid DNA that creates genetic variation in everybody.
+The only 2 truly identical possible people would be identical twins because they were both born from the same zygote.

-Temperature dependent sex determination is found in all crocodile species some other reptiles and wish.
+Temperature-dependent sex determination is found in all crocodile species some other reptiles and wish.
 When in the egg the sex of the animal will be determined.
-During the embryo stage the heat of the eggs environment will be determined by that specific temperature.
+During the embryo stage, the heat of the egg’s environment will be determined by that specific temperature.
 It varies from species to species on what temperature produces what eggs like in turtles.
 The warmer nests hatch females and the cooler ones will result in males.
-With alligators females are created at low and high temperatures while males are in the more middle temperatures.
-What happens is in some creatures the heat can make the embryo with a XY chromosome a male can change and reverse back and express a XX chromosome making it a female.
+With alligators, females are created at low and high temperatures while males are in the middle temperatures.
+What happens is in some creatures the heat can make the embryo with an XY chromosome a male can change and reverse back and express a XX chromosome making it a female.
 Or a ZW and ZZ depending on what chromosomes that species uses.
-Most species that use temperature dependent sex determination create holes for incubation so at time you can get a batch of all female or male animals which can be very bad for the species because it can cause a dip in the population.
+Most species that use temperature-dependent sex determination create holes for incubation so at times you can get a batch of all female or male animals which can be very bad for the species because it can cause a dip in the population.

 This week in AP Biology we learned a special type of cell division called meiosis that creates the sex cells in our bodies with half as many chromosomes.
 Germ cells are the specific type of cells that undergo meiosis to become gametes; they start off being diploid— having two sets of chromosomes— and produce four haploid cells— having one set of chromosomes.
 Meiosis evolved from mitosis and while they use some of the same mechanisms, there are crucial differences between the two.
 On a surface level, meiosis involves two divisions (resulting in four daughter cells) while mitosis involves one division (resulting in two daughter cells).
 Mitosis is used by somatic cells for growth and repair, though meiosis is used by germ cells for the production of gametes.
 It’s also important to note that both mitosis and meiosis are processes unique to eukaryotic cells, while prokaryotes and archaea use different methods for reproduction and growth, such as binary fission and multiple fission.
 Furthermore, meiosis leads to genetic variation while mitosis produces genetic clones of the parent cell(s).
 We studied the two specific ways in which meiosis leads to genetic variation: independent assortment and crossing over.
 Nondisjunction, when chromosome pairs or sister chromatids fail to separate in meiosis, can also be considered a cause of genetic variation as it creates trisomy and monosomy which lead to conditions such as Down syndrome, Klinefelter syndrome, and more.